vezel-dev/ruptura/doc/index.md

 # Home

-**Ruptura** provides a set of libraries that make it easy to inject a managed .NET assembly into arbitrary Windows processes for the purposes of function hooking and memory manipulation.
+**Ruptura** provides a set of libraries that make it easy to inject a managed .NET assembly into arbitrary Windows (and Wine) processes for the purposes of function hooking and memory manipulation.

 **Ruptura** injects a bundled native module into the target process, which then locates the .NET runtime in either framework-dependent or self-contained mode